DeepLabCut/napari-deeplabcut/README.md

     and start drawing rectangles over the images.
 Masks and rectangle vertices are saved as described in [Save Layers](#save-layers).
     Note that masks can be reloaded and edited at a later stage by dropping the `vertices.csv` file onto the canvas.

+5. **Detect Outliers to Refine Labels**
+    Open napari as described in [Usage](#usage) and open the `CollectedData_<ScorerName>.h5` file.
+Click on the button cluster and wait a few seconds.
+It will show a new layer with the cluster.
+You can click on a point and see the image on the right with the keypoints.
+If you decided to refine that frame, click show img and refine them.
+You can go back to the cluster layer by clicking on close img and refine another image.
+When you're done, you need to do ctl s to save it.
+And now you can retrain the network!

 ### Labeling multiple image folders